Pixate/Titanium-PixateFreestyle/README.md

-# Titanium-Pixate Module
+# Titanium-PixateFreestyle Module

 ## Requirements

-The Titanium-Pixate module requires **Titanium 3.0.0.GA** or greater.
+The Titanium-PixateFreestyle module requires **Titanium 3.0.0.GA** or greater.

 ## Installing the Module

-Unzip the module into your project's modules directory or install it globally.
+Unzip [the module](https://github.com/Pixate/Titanium-PixateFreestyle/releases) into your project's modules directory or install it globally.
 See [Using Titanium Modules](https://wiki.appcelerator.org/display/tis/Using+Titanium+Modules) for information on how to install the module globally.

 ## Configuring **tiapp.xml**